Heyner128/ESVIT-migrator/Readme.md

 Created by heyner.cuevas@skf.com based on https://github.com/Zerg00s/FlowPowerAppsMigrator

-Please don't use the script without my authorization
+You should write me an email if you want to use the script, please don't use the script without my authorization